 On document 1.02.19.02(S) - Title Commitment and Survey Objection

 Letter.
 What was the survey objection?
 A bit unclear what you are looking for here.
-Stuart Zisman directs you to the actual Title Policy provided in the due diligence room.
+Stuart Zisman directs you to the actual Title Policy provided in the due diligence room (presumably any objections raised in the letter were resolved to our satisfaction prior to closing).

 1.03.02 - Westinghouse Proposals